GTekSD/SUASS/Android-APKSec.md

   ```
   tar -xvf backup.tar
   ```
+  - Check into extracted folder for any files created by the application that contain sensitive data.
+If found then it's a Finding.

 ## Finding 6: Application UsesClearTextTraffic Enabled
   - Decompile and open the `AndroidManifest.xml` file and Find this flag: `android:usesCleartextTraffic="true"`